QED0711/spiccato-react/README.md

 Notice how additional nested values are not included.
 This state will only update when `count` or `user.cell` are changed.

 If you want this local state to update when any part of your spiccato state updates, set the dependencies array to `["*"]`.
-The state object you receive will be a clone of your `spiccato` state
+The state object you receive will be a clone of your `spiccato` state.

 ---
 ## subscribe

 The `subscribe` export is actually a `higher order component` that takes in a react component and an array of `manager definitions`.
-Manager definitions are objects with two keys: `managerID` and `dependencies`.
+Manager definitions are objects with two keys: `spiccatoManager` (either a `spiccato` instance or an ID associated with a `spiccato` instance) and a `dependencies` array (Array<string | string[]>).
 These definitions are effectively what you pass to a call to `useSpiccatoState`, but you can pass multiple definitions to one `subscribe` call.

 ```javascript
 import Spiccato from 'spiccato';
 import { subscribe } from `spiccato-react`

 const manager = new Spiccato({count: 0, user: {name: "", cell: ""}}, {id: "subscribeDemo"});

 const MyComponent = (props) => {
     console.log(props.spiccatoState) // => {subscribeDemo: {count: 0, user: {cell: ""}}}